 Sumac Wax (Rhus Succedanea Fruit Wax, Japan Wax)

 Sumac Wax (Rhus Succedanea Fruit Wax, Japan Wax) is a 100% natural, vegetable-derived soft wax supplied as off-white pellets for cosmetic formulation.
+It works as a soft structuring wax, emollient, texture modifier, and consistency agent for formulas that need smoother glide, better pay-off, and a more flexible wax network.

 - Add to the oil phase or anhydrous wax phase and heat until fully melted and uniform.

-- Practical processing is typically around 60-75°C, depending on the full wax/oil blend.
-Avoid unnecessarily long high-temperature holding, especially with volatile oils, pigments, antioxidants, fragrance, or heat-sensitive materials.
+- Avoid unnecessarily long high-temperature holding, especially with volatile oils, pigments, antioxidants, fragrance, or heat-sensitive materials.

-Product characteristics: Off-white pellets; soft natural wax; slight characteristic wax odor.
+Appearance: off-white pellets; soft natural wax; slight characteristic wax odor.

-Solubility: Insoluble in water.
+Solubility: insoluble in water.
 Melt into oils, esters, hydrocarbons, and other lipophilic phases; dispersible in emulsions after proper oil-phase melting and emulsification.

-Storage: Store tightly closed at room temperature, protected from heat, light, and contamination.
+Storage: store tightly closed at room temperature, protected from heat, light, and contamination.

 - Off-white pellets